 To understand the importance of organizing internal events, specifically for employees, you must first be aware of the definition of your own corporate culture to align it with your event.

 Highlighting common values

 The internal event must be designed with the brand's communication tone and promote the company's values.
-The purpose of an internal event is, among other things, to remind employees of what unites them (in short, to improve team cohesion and build relationships), thus facilitating the work of human resources.
+The purpose of an internal event is, among other things, to remind employees of what unites them (in short, to improve team cohesion and build relationships), facilitating the work of human resources.

-During these events, some companies insist on knowledge sharing, others on cohesion between employees.
-You have to be very attentive to these elements in the organization of the internal event that reflects your image, otherwise you risk being sanctioned by your employees.
+During these events, some companies insist on knowledge sharing, others on the cohesion between employees.
+You have to be very attentive to these elements in the organization of the internal event that reflects your image, otherwise, you risk being sanctioned by your employees.
 The company's values are crucial for employees as well as for the company's long-term success.